-All You Need to Know About the Condition That Causes One's Skin To Develop Bumps All Over
+All You Need to Know About Keratosis Pilaris, the Condition That Causes ‘Chicken Skin’

 The condition can worsen or become more pronounced in low humidity due to seasonal changes since that naturally makes the skin drier.

-Experts suggest maintaining adequate hygiene, using hypoallergenic soaps, applying hydrating lotions, avoiding tight clothes that can cause friction, using humidifiers in dry weather, and most importantly, not picking at the bumps can minimize any form of irritation.
+Experts suggest maintaining adequate hygiene, using hypoallergenic soaps, applying hydrating lotions, avoiding tight clothes that can cause friction, using humidifiers in dry weather, and most importantly, not picking at the bumps to minimize any form of irritation.

 Nonetheless, the condition is considered “harmless.”
 But it is chronic and believed to be “among the most common dermatologic conditions.”
-Research suggests that worldwide, the condition affects 50-80% of adolescents and about 40% of adults.
+Research suggests that worldwide, it affects 50-80% of adolescents and about 40% of adults.
 India alone reports more than 10 million cases of keratosis pilaris every year.

 Unfortunately, it can neither be cured nor prevented, Mayo Clinic observes.